henrhie/react-native-sha/README.md

 JSI is still in an experimental stage and hence a little workaround is required to link the library to your project.
-The facebook team is working on a feature, Turbo modules which will autolink your JSI modules.
+The facebook team is working on a feature, Turbo modules which will autolink your JSI modules in the future.

 ```java
 import com.facebook.react.bridge.JSIModulePackage;